The Definitive Guide to Sales Process Creation

 Cherry-picking is a natural tendency among reps.
 It’s easy to go for the low-hanging fruit, and commission-based selling incentivizes this behavior.

 The problem here is your warm leads get neglected.
-Yes, they may not be ready to buy now, but it’s likely they will sometime in the near or distant future.
+Yes, they may not be ready to buy now, but it’s likely they will sometime soon.

 How do you get around this problem?
 Activity-based goals.